 Understand the Law

 The first step in understanding the law is determining where your property line ends and your neighbor’s ends.
-Generally, a fence, hedge, or wall will indicate your property line.
+The property lines should be distinct and visible for both yourself and your neighbor.
+Generally, a fence, hedge, or wall will indicate your neighbors driveway or property line.
 If this is not the case, you can contact your local municipality or a surveyor to confirm the exact boundaries of your property.

 Once you have established the boundary, you can determine which area your neighbor is parking in illegally.
 If your neighbor’s parking is, in fact, over your property line, you are within your rights to ask them to move their vehicle.